astaba/dashboard-02/README.md

 - **In production:** Data was fetched once at build time and cached, resulting in permanent stale UI.
 That is the reason why **artificial delay** with `setTimeOut` is not perceptible, it is managed at build time with all other **database requests** making the streaming staggering effect irrelevant.

 > **HACK:** To experiment it over again, build the production app, launch both production and development servers, update your database, then refresh both servers.

+## Partial Prerendering

+### How does PPR work?

+Partial Prerendering uses React's [Suspense](https://react.dev/reference/react/Suspense) (which you learned about in the previous chapter) to defer rendering parts of your application until some condition is met (e.g. data is loaded).

+The `Suspense` fallback is embedded into the initial HTML file along with the static content.
+At build time (or during revalidation), the static content is prerendered to create a static shell.
+The rendering of dynamic content is postponed until the user requests the route.

+**Wrapping a component in `Suspense` doesn't make the component itself dynamic, but rather `Suspense` is used as a boundary between your static and dynamic code.**

+### Data optimization summary

+To recap, you've done a few things to optimize data fetching in your application, you've:

+1. Created a database in the same region as your application code to reduce latency between your server and database.
+2. Fetched data on the server with React Server Components.
+This allows you to keep expensive data fetches and logic on the server, reduces the client-side JavaScript bundle, and prevents your database secrets from being exposed to the client.
+3. Used SQL to only fetch the data you needed, reducing the amount of data transferred for each request and the amount of JavaScript needed to transform the data in-memory.
+4. Parallelize data fetching with JavaScript - where it made sense to do so.
+5. Implemented Streaming to prevent slow data requests from blocking your whole page, and to allow the user to start interacting with the UI without waiting for everything to load.
+6. Move data fetching down to the components that need it, thus isolating which parts of your routes should be dynamic in preparation for Partial Prerendering.